anshit0205/welfare-bot/README.md

 Examples:

 * "What is the NREGA wage in Uttarakhand?"
-* "Schemes for farmers"
+* "What is NSP Scholarship?"
-* "Benefits for widows"
+* "How do I enroll for Kisan Credit Scheme? "
-* "Scholarships for students"
+* "Who is eligible or excluded for PM Mudra Scheme?"

 The assistant identifies user intent, understands context, and retrieves the most relevant welfare schemes from its knowledge base.